Take the challenge to win up to $200!

 Can I really build a spacecraft in one semester?

-2. Mentors who helped build BYU's first satellite or who have built their own femtosats
+- Mentors who have built their own femtosats

 You won't regret the hard work you put in to learn and compete.
 You can learn anything.